ABQ BioPark Aquarium: Exhibits

 The ABQ BioPark Aquarium was built as a themed aquarium, with visitors starting at a fountain that depicts the headwaters of the Rio Grande and ending at a 285,000 gal saltwater tank which holds species from the open ocean of the Gulf of Mexico.

 After entering the museum, visitors first view freshwater tanks that display fish from the Rio Grande, both currently found and those no longer found in the river today.
 Adjacent is a small movie theater displaying informational films on aquatic life.

 Following this is a Gulf of Mexico Coast Gallery, which contains several exhibits depicting the shores of the Gulf of Mexico, with fish and bird species from this region as well as stingrays, and a Texas Terrapin exhibit, and a retired shrimp fishing boat.

 In July 2018, the aquarium expanded with the addition of a large North American River Otter exhibit. facility houses 3 otters, females Chaos and Mayhem and a male Dixon.
 The exhibit is multilayered with an upper-level with land, hiding areas, and plenty of dirt and vegetation with view of the large pool.
 The large pool includes an underwater viewing tank.
 Around the viewing tank are smaller tanks that include local fish such as blue gill and catfish, terrariums with local amphibians like leopard frogs and bullfrogs, and invertebrates such as crayfish.

 A replica of a coral reef displaying such fish as parrotfish, angelfish, grunts, porcupinefish, and triggerfish comes next; followed by a coral reef tunnel exhibiting several types of fish species found in the South Pacific.
 The next exhibit is a series of small tanks exhibiting "oddities" such as clownfish, seahorses, pipefish, jellyfish, hagfish, cuttlefish, and nautilus.
 On occasion, there will also be a touch pool tank open that contains stingrays and bamboo shark pups.

 In 2020, the aquarium added a new exhibit for frog fish.
 The coral exhibit also went over a large expansion, transforming the small 200-gallon tank into a 1,500-gallon one.
 The aquarium is home to 50 coral species.

-The final exhibit, a 285,000 gal saltwater tank with a 38 ft viewing window, displays six shark species (sandtiger sharks, sandbar sharks, blacktip sharks, nurse sharks, zebra sharks and tasselled wobbegongs), tarpon, barracudas, stingrays, large schooling fish, moray eels and three species of sea turtles (loggerhead, Kemp's ridley, and hawksbill).
+The final exhibit, a 285,000 gal saltwater tank with a 38 ft viewing window, displays five shark species (sandtiger sharks, sandbar sharks, nurse sharks, zebra sharks and tasselled wobbegongs), tarpon, barracudas, stingrays, large schooling fish, moray eels and three species of sea turtles (loggerhead, Kemp's ridley, and hawksbill).
 Every day divers enter the tank to do daily chores like feeding and cleaning.

 A restaurant and a gift shop are also located in the building.